2023 Solar Incentives Guide for Fairfield, CT - Tax Credits & Rebates

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Fairfield solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Fairfield solar panel company directly.

 State & Local Solar Incentives